xHarbourCom/vxh/function_ref.md

 ## AdsDDGetIndexFileProperty()
 Retrieves a property of an index file of a database table from the data dictionary.<br>

-Please check [here](https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/index.html?ace_adsddgetindexfileproperty.htm) for more details.
+Please check  <a href="https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/index.html?ace_adsddgetindexfileproperty.htm" target="_blank">here</a> for more details.